cdcabrera/curiosity-frontend/guidelines/project-workflows/adding-openshift-product.md

 **Important Business Requirement:** Some products need to display a different metric name to users while keeping the technical metric unchanged.

-**This requirement is captured in Question 7** of the interactive flow: *"Is the metric display name, or names, unique?
-If yes, what is the new display name, or names?"*
+**This requirement is captured in Question 8** of the interactive flow: *"Are the metric display names unique?
+If yes, what should each metric display as?"*

-**Example Scenario:** A hypothetical product uses the `Cores` metric technically, but needs to display "vCPU" to users for business/marketing reasons.
+**Example Scenario:** The ROSA product uses the `Cores` metric technically, but displays "vCPU" to users for business/marketing reasons.

 When this is needed:
 1. Keep the metric as `RHSM_API_PATH_METRIC_TYPES.CORES` in your product config